spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/channel-marketing/partner-campaigns/index.html.md

 1. In List upload issue, add a column for CRM Partner ID and add the value. - All partner IDs can be [found here](/handbook/marketing/channel-marketing/partner-campaigns/#partner-crm-ids).
 If the partner did not source the lead (AKA GitLab did), then leave that column blank.
 1. Mark in the list upload issue that this is a joint event and the partner will be following up with leads
 1. (no setup needed) Turned on by person who loads the list into Marketo.
-    1. If a `CRM Partner ID` was captured on the list, then Marketo will set `Dietary Restriction` = `Nut Allergy` (Partner Sourced), `Vartopia Partner Account ID` will be updated with the value in `Partner CRM ID` from the form.
+    1. If a `CRM Partner ID` was captured on the list, then Marketo will set `Dietary Restriction` = `Nut Allergy` (Partner Sourced), `Vartopia Partner Account` will be updated with the value in `Partner CRM ID` from the form.
-    1. If a `CRM Partner ID` was not captured on the list,  `Dietary Restriction` = `Vegan` (GL Sourced), `Vartopia Partner Account ID` will be updated with the token value set at the program level
+    1. If a `CRM Partner ID` was not captured on the list,  `Dietary Restriction` = `Vegan` (GL Sourced), `Vartopia Partner Account` will be updated with the token value set at the program level
 1. (no setup needed) Interesting moments will dynamically change if there is a partner involved to reflect that.

 The process above will work for an event with multiple partners driving to it.
 Make sure they have the partner ID properly appended to each person on the list.
 You still need to fill out the token, but only one value will be accepted.
 Please decide ahead of time who the `default` partner is that will receive the leads they did not source.